molstar/BinaryCIF/README.md

 ### Integer Packing

 Stores a 32-bit integer array using 8- or 16-bit values.
 Includes the size of the input array for easier decoding.
+The encoding is more effective when only unsigned values are privided.

 ```
 IntegerPacking {
     kind = "IntegerPacking"
     byteCount: number
     srcSize: number
+    isUnsigned: boolean
 }
 ```